Technology

 In nonclinical studies, Skye’s SBI-100 Ophthalmic Emulsion demonstrated a greater and longer-lasting reduction of IOP compared to leading commercialized drugs in the glaucoma market.
 These studies also demonstrated:

-The University of Mississippi granted Skye exclusive “all fields” license agreements for SBI-100 and SBI-200, giving Skye the right to develop theses molecules to treat any disease through any form of delivery.
+Skye has an exclusive “all fields” license agreements for SBI-100 with the University of Mississippi, giving Skye the right to develop theses molecules to treat any disease through any form of delivery.
 The patents encompassed by these agreements cover composition of matter and methods of use.

 Skye intends to continue to seek patent protection for certain of its product candidates, drug delivery systems, molecular modifications, as well as other proprietary technologies and their uses in the U.S. and globally.